 - International students: students from countries other than the United States who wish to attend UW-Stout.

-- Applications and transcripts may be submitted as early as September 1 for admission the following fall, or early May for the following spring term.
+- Applications and transcripts may be submitted as early as August 1 for admission the following fall, or April 1 for the following spring term.
 UW-Stout enrollments are limited, so it is important that you plan and apply early.
-Students applying for the Graphic Design and Interactive Media, B.F.A. , and the Computer Science, B.S. programs must submit their complete application materials and portfolio by the first Monday in January (check program website for more instruction).

 - You must be a graduate from a recognized high school or equivalent.

 - Admission will be based on multiple criteria including academic rigor, academic GPA, trend in grades, rank in class and ACT/SAT scores.
 Non-academic factors will also be considered.
 We conduct a comprehensive review and no single factor will eliminate or guarantee admission.
 Applicants must complete the high school course requirements as determined by the University of Wisconsin System.

 - four credits of English: emphasizing literature, composition, rhetoric and speech.

 - three credits of Mathematics: algebra I, geometry and algebra II (Integrated Math 1, 2 and 3).
 A fourth year is strongly encouraged for majors in science, technology, engineering and mathematics.